-Like many fat-soluble compound such as lycopene, beta-carotene, or omega-3 fats, tocotrienols accumulate in the layers of the skin.
+Like many fat-soluble compounds such as lycopene, beta-carotene, or omega-3 fats, tocotrienols accumulate in the layers of the skin.
 Given their antioxidant and anti-inflammatory properties, they’ve been investigated for skin health.

-Compared to tocopherols, about 15% of the fat-soluble antioxidants found in the skin were tocotrienols compared to 1% for tocopherols (65)
+Compared to tocopherols, about 15% of the fat-soluble antioxidants found in the skin are tocotrienols compared to 1% for tocopherols (65)

-Tocotrienols exhibited stronger protection on skin against UVB induced damage in these studies, as compared to alpha-tocopherol.
+Tocotrienols exhibited stronger protection to the skin against UVB induced damage in these studies, as compared to alpha-tocopherol.
 This could probably be explained by the fact that dietary tocotrienols were selectively taken up into the skin but not alpha tocopherol (67).